stefschin/BrewPiLess-32-PCB/README.md

 - 1 One Wire port, mostly for read temperature sensors like DS18B20, you can connect in parallel.
 Populate R1=4.7K for less than 3 sensors.
 - 1 extra Input/Outputs for sensores or 1-relay Module (P1)
 - 1 OLED I2C connection for 4 or 7 pin 0.96 module (P4)
-- 1 extra I2C port, for display LCD or ADC module ADS1115 (P11), you can populate R2=4.7K and R3=4.7K if your I2C device doesn't have it.
+- 1 extra I2C port, for display LCD or ADC module ADS1115 (P11).
+You can select between 5 and 3.3V for this connector, soldering JP2 between 1-2 or 2-3 pins.
+Populate R2=4.7K and R3=4.7K if your I2C device doesn't have it.
 Oled/LCD and ADC module have it.
 - 1 JTAG connection for debug with [ESP-Prog](https://www.amazon.com/ESP-Prog-Development-Program-Downloader-Compatible/dp/B07WGDJF61/)